Max Ehmer: Bristol Rovers

 On 21 July 2020, Ehmer signed a two-year contract with Bristol Rovers following the expiration of his Gillingham contract.
-Ehmer was announced as Rovers captain on 4 September 2020 and made his debut the following day in a 3-0 EFL Cup defeat to Ipswich Town.
-He scored his first goal of the season in the FA Cup Third Round 3–2 defeat to Premier League side Sheffield United.
+Ehmer was announced as Rovers captain on 4 September 2020 and made his debut the following day in a 3–0 EFL Cup defeat to Ipswich Town.
+He scored his first goal of the season in the FA Cup third round 3–2 defeat to Premier League side Sheffield United.

 When Rovers' third manager of the season Joey Barton came in, Ehmer was stripped of his captaincy which was given to Luke Leahy.
 On 22 March 2021, Ehmer was publicly slated by his manager who claimed that Ehmer was the wrong choice for captain and would have a lot of work to do to force his way back into the side.
 Following this, Barton announced that Ehmer would have to have surgery on his shoulder injury that would see him miss the remainder of the season.
 On 15 June 2021, Ehmer's contract with the club was terminated.

 Gillingham return

-Having had his contract in Bristol terminated, Ehmer returned to Gillingham that same day.
+Having had his contract in Bristol terminated, Ehmer returned to Gillingham that same day on a two-year contract.

+On 14 May 2023, Gillingham confirmed that Ehmer had signed a new contract with the Kent side, but did not disclose the length of the deal.
+On 27 April 2024, Ehmer made his 400th appearance for the club in a 2–2 draw with Doncaster Rovers.
+On 25 April 2025, the club confirmed that Ehmer would be leaving at the end of his contract after playing a total of 439 times for the Gills, leaving him as one of the highest appearance makers in the club's history.

+Ebbsfleet United

+On 27 June 2025, Ehmer agreed to join National League South side Ebbsfleet United.